libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 or implementations that allocate memory from heap.
 This means avoiding STL libraries that allocate such as `std::string` or `std::vector`.

-Many embedded system applications, especially the real time ones, do not allow dynamic memory allocations.
+Many embedded system applications, especially the real time applications, do not allow dynamic memory allocations.
 There are many reasons for this that can be found MISRA C++ and AutoSAR.

 ## S.6 Drivers should not log to STDOUT or STDIN